jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-These are all entertaining ideas to learn, but they are also kickass in a practical manner - the improvement in the quality of life as programmers is phenomenal.
+These ideas are all around Reason's type system.
+These are great for programming and productivity, and they are also very fun.

 :::

 ------------------

-* pure functional programming
-  * linked-lists over arrays
-  * recursion over imperative loop

-* sum types:
-  * make invalid states impossible
-* no null, but option types!
-* exhaustive pattern matching
+## Ideas in Typed FP

 * expose concrete types rarely
 * interfaces before implementations

 ::: notes

-There are talks and blogs about all of these, if you want to learn.
-But nothing will come close to experiencing them for yourself by building something in Reason.
+Here's another set of ideas - these are from the Real World OCaml book.

+If you want to know about all these things, you can find talks and blogs on the internet, but the best thing to do would be to build something in Reason and experience them yourself.

 :::